DDMAL/MIRAI/README.md

 Some tabs such as "Participants" and "Projects" only include editable Front Matter as their respective Markdown files contain little information other than names, affiliations, and links to external websites.
 Otherwise, tabs like "Workshops" and "Blog" include Front Matter and Markdown editing for correctly filing and editing entire pages.

 ### Media

 Blog posts, workshops, and individual pages often include images and downloads on the SIMSSA website, and Forestry includes a "Media" area to upload these files.
-On the sidebar under "Site, select "Media" to view all of the existing media present in the website's repository.
-By selecting the "Upload" button in the top rigjht corner, you can upload any files directly to the CMS/repository for later usage in various posts.
+On the sidebar under "Site", select "Media" to view all of the existing media present in the website's repository.
+By selecting the "Upload" button in the top right corner, you can upload any files directly to the CMS/repository for later usage in various posts.

 When writing or editing a Markdown entry that will include an image or file, hit `ctrl+shift+u` to open the Media folder.
 Then, you can select any existing media and drop it right into the new post; Forestry handles the file path automatically, and it should not need to be altered.
 Images will be center-justified when posted to the website.